12 Day Winter Package | Circle of Iceland & Snaefellsnes Peninsula

 You will spend the night at an accommodation near the village of Vík.

-Next, you will pay a visit to the famous Jökulsárlón glacier lagoon, where massive icebergs that have broken off one of Vatnajökull’s outlet glaciers float in tranquil waters before drifting off to the Atlantic Ocean.
-This is a sight you will never forget, as well as the neighbouring Diamond Beach where chunks of ice glisten like gemstones on a blanket of black velvet sand.
+Next, you will pay a visit to the famous Jökulsárlón glacier lagoon, where massive icebergs that have broken off one of Vatnajökull's outlet glaciers float in tranquil waters before drifting off to the Atlantic Ocean.
+This is a sight you will never forget, as well as the neighboring Diamond Beach, where chunks of ice glisten like gemstones on a blanket of black velvet sand.

-Another adventure awaits you today if you opted for during booking; exploring a natural ice cave.
+Another adventure awaits you today - exploring a natural ice cave.
 The beauty of the cave will leave you in awe as you move past the icy inlets and frozen sculptures that line the walls of this ethereal wonderland.
-You'll start the day with a visit to a cave in Mýrdalsjökull glacier if you are travelling before November, otherwise, you'll have an afternoon visit to a cave in Vatnajökull glacier.
+You'll start the day with a visit to a cave in Mýrdalsjökull glacier if you are traveling before November.
+Otherwise, you'll have an afternoon visit to a cave in Vatnajökull glacier.

 By the end of the day, you will find yourself in the town of Höfn, which is where you will spend the night.

-Today it is time to leave the south behind and head to the Eastfjords, one of the most untouched regions of wilderness in Iceland.
+Today, it is time to leave the south behind and head to the Eastfjords, one of Iceland's most untouched regions of wilderness.
 As you trail along the fjords, you can experience the tranquillity of the nesting mountains and resident wildlife.
 Perhaps you will even spot roaming herds of wild reindeer.

 There are several stops to be made en route, such as the stretch of black sand in Breiðdalsvík, the small and charming fishing settlements that nest in the fjords, and the majestic gabbro mountain Vestrahorn, along with some secret gems that your guide will arrange along the way.